aruna09/calculator-behavior/addition.md

   When: I type two negative numbers

-  Then: result of the addition is displayed
+  Then: display the result of addition

 Scenario: Addition of fractions